redhat-openstack/website/source/install/packstack.html.md

 title: Packstack
 category: documentation
-authors: apevec, dneary, garrett, jasonbrooks, jlibosva, mmagr, pixelbeat, pmyers, rbowen, gbraad, cbrown2
+authors: apevec, dneary, garrett, jasonbrooks, jlibosva, mmagr, pixelbeat, pmyers, rbowen, gbraad, cbrown2, amoralej
 ---

 # Packstack: Create a proof of concept cloud

+Packstack is an OpenStack deployment tool intended to **install Proof of Concept small environments in a quick and easy way using the RDO distribution on a CentOS Stream hosts**.
+Production features such as High Availability, OpenStack upgrades or other day-2 operations are out of the scope of Packstack.
+For these cases, you can rely on other recommended tools such as [TripleO](https://tripleo-docs.readthedocs.io/en/latest/index.html), [Kolla](https://docs.openstack.org/kolla/latest/) or [Openstack-Ansible](https://docs.openstack.org/openstack-ansible/latest/).

-This document shows how to spin up a proof of concept cloud on one node, using the Packstack installation utility.
+This document shows how to spin up a proof of concept cloud on one node using the Packstack installation utility.
 You will be able to [add more nodes](/install/adding-a-compute-node/) to your OpenStack cloud later, if you choose.

-The instructions apply to the following Release and Operating Systems -  **Victoria, Wallaby, Xena and Yoga** on CentOS Stream 8, and **Yoga** on CentOS Stream 9.
+These instructions apply to the following Release and Operating Systems -  **Victoria, Wallaby, Xena and Yoga** on CentOS Stream 8, and **Yoga** on CentOS Stream 9.

 ## WARNING ##